SAURABHRAI110/saurabhcrai.com/contents/en/blog/the-so-called-design-process.md

 color: '#edece7'
 isTextColorDark: true

-owner: Photo from unsplash ❤
+heroimagedes: Photo from unsplash ❤
 id: 'the-so-called-design-process'
 tags: Design Process, UX UI Design, UX Design Process, What are the process in design, Steps in design process, website design process, The so called design process, Blog by saurabh rai
 github_doclink: the-so-called-design-process.md